Enzymes and their Importance to Everyday Health

 Throughout nature, there are many classifications of enzymes.
 Our focus is on two of these classifications, namely dietary enzymes, and digestive enzymes.

 DIETARY ENZYMES: All natural foods contain Living Dietary Enzymes.
-They are a powerful nutritional factor that supports the digestive process and the assimilation and distribution of key nutrients.
+They are a powerful nutritional factor in supporting the digestive process and the assimilation and distribution of key nutrients.
 They activate to strengthen the body’s immune functions and natural metabolism.
-Living Dietary Enzymes provide the body with a resource, enabling it to produce a whole series of metabolic enzymes, primarily the defensive front-line Antioxidant enzymes:
+Living Dietary Enzymes provide the body with a resource, enabling the Body to produce a whole series of metabolic enzymes, primarily the defensive front-line Antioxidant enzymes:

 The reason it is so important to supplement with Dietary enzymes is that cooked and processed foods have these enzymes destroyed thru heat and during processing.
 Without an adequate supply, the body lacks the necessary resources to keep pace with the body’s demands for daily restoration and repair.
 This scenario leads to a downward spiral in general health and wellness.

 When you consider the mountains of pre-cooked and processed foods consumed by people and their pets, it is easy to see why health challenges of every kind are on the rise.
 This truth is foundational to the existence of Nzymes.com.
 The proprietary formulas in our Sprouted Granules, Antioxidant Treats for Pets, and Antioxidant Complex for People contain high concentrations of “live-food” enzymes.
 The mission is to “help the body help itself” by supplying it with the necessary resources to produce antioxidant enzymes in abundance.